 Cat Face Painting: A Simple, Cute, and Easy Costume for Kids and Adults

-Another strength of cat face paint is that it's one of the few patterns that appeals to both girls and boys.
-Of course, as boys grow older, this changes, but when they're younger, there's no problem at all.
+Another strength of cat face paint is that it's one of the few patterns that appeals to both girls and boys when they are young.

 And if you're not experienced at face painting, have no fear—as you will quickly see, most designs use basic lines and shapes.
 Most children will be thrilled with cat ears, a triangular nose, whiskers, and some dots where the whiskers begin.
 As long as they have that, they'll be very happy.
-To make the design even more special, include your child's favorite colors.
+Include your child's favorite colors to make the design even more special.
 After some experimentation, you'll be surprised at how easy it is to produce a cat face of good quality.
 After all, the goal is to be able to create a cat face that your child will love.

 Simple and Easy Cat Face for Your Child